Edit a completed pay run

 You should also print the detailed report this pay run relates to.
 This means you can compare the values before and after the changes made.

-CAUTION: Please read through this complete article before running through the steps.
+CAUTION: Read through this complete article before running through the steps.

-If you need to correct any errors or make any adjustments, you can edit or make changes to your payroll.
+If you need to correct any errors or make any adjustments, you can edit your payroll.

 If you change an employee Tax Status or PRSI Code this only applies to the pay run you edit.
 If this is a permanent change, make sure you update the employee record.

 If you change the Directors Tax Status or PRSI Code, the changes apply to the current pay run and all future pay runs.
-Any changes apply as soon as you make them.
+Any changes apply immediately.

 To edit pay